Isangeles/fire/README.md

 ```
 host:[host name]
 ```
-Value for server host address, localhost by default.
+Value for server host address, `localhost` by default.
 ```
 port:[host port]
 ```
-Value for server host port number, 8000 by default.
+Value for server host port number, `8000` by default.
 ```
 module:[module ID]
 ```
-Name of the directory with a Flame module to load on startup.
+Name of the directory with a Flame module for the game hosted on the server.

 The module should be placed in the `data/modules` directory in the server executable directory.
 ```